NoxNovus/UW-CSE-Courses/40 - foundational.md

 - Powerful probabilistic data structures, such as the [Bloom filter](https://en.wikipedia.org/wiki/Bloom_filter)
 - Inequalities and bounds useful in the analysis of algorithms, such as [Chernoff bounds](https://en.wikipedia.org/wiki/Chernoff_bound)
 - Randomized algorithms, such as those falling under the [Monte Carlo algorithmic paradigm](https://en.wikipedia.org/wiki/Monte_Carlo_algorithm)
-- Distributions such as the [Poisson distribution](https://en.wikipedia.org/wiki/Poisson_distribution) that are very useful in performance engineering of large-scale software systems, particularly via [queueing theory](https://en.wikipedia.org/wiki/Queueing_theory).
+- Distributions such as the [Poisson distribution](https://en.wikipedia.org/wiki/Poisson_distribution) that are very useful in performance engineering of large-scale software systems, particularly via [queueing theory](https://en.wikipedia.org/wiki/Queueing_theory)

-The practicality of which should be self-evident.
+...all of which are extremely practical in computer science.

 Following in the footsteps of CSE 311, this class is basically entirely theoretical in nature, but unlike CSE 311, it actually has a very minimal amount of programming (dependent on instructor), primarily geared towards the applications side of things.
 You get to implement some cool algorithms!